Mak2006/spring-labs/boot-postrgre-app/ReadMe.md

 5. At this point we will bring in a db.
 For this we create a mock schema and some data.
 We use [Generatedata.com](Generatedata.com) for this purpose.
 We generate a ddl and data.

 ![enter image description here](https://i.imgur.com/YeHcNx7.png)

+(There are two hacks that we have to do to make this compatible with H2, that is replace " with ' on the data and omit the `.)

 6. We now create a H2Database and use JPA to connect to it.
 To get Spring to include this we change the pom to include H2 and JPA dependency.
 We include the following
 ```
 <dependency>